sarjarapu/wp_plugin_vcard/wordpress/wp-content/plugins/minisite-manager/docs/project/design/new-minisite-specs.md

 ## Overview

 This document outlines the specifications for the new minisite creation flow, implementing a **freemium model** with a **try-before-you-buy** approach.
-The system allows users to explore and build minisites for free, then pay to publish and own their chosen slug.
+The system allows users to explore and build minisites for free, then pay to publish and own their chosen slug with public access.

 ## Business Model